HackDark05/ABA-Ranked-Anti-lag/README.md

 > A Windows desktop tool for **ABA (Anime Battle Arena)** players to automatically block EU/JP/unwanted region servers during Ranked matches — reducing lag and keeping lobbies regional.

-Built in C# WPF.
-No AutoHotkey, no external scripts.
-Just a single `.exe`.

 ---